keithalpichi/keithalpichi.github.io/_posts/2016-11-11-developer-bootcamp-research-review.md

 **Tuition- Hackreactor** (Hackreactor 1, Appacademy 0)

 I enjoy Elixir and want to continue using it.
 Some Ruby on Rails companies are starting to incorporate Elixir into their stack.
-In this case having Ruby and Elixir experience would be valuable.
+In this case both Ruby and Elixir experience would be valuable.
 I also like React and Redux over other JS frameworks.
 So I favored Appacademy's tech stack over Hackreactor's.
 However it wasn't too much of a deal as programming fundamentals don't change between languages.

 **Tech stack- Both are really good** (Hackreactor 2, Appacademy 1)